Crypto-TII/shanatomy/README.md

 Software requested to completely enjoy *Shanatomy*:

-0. [Python3](https://www.python.org/) (in `/usr/lib/python3` by default, if it
-   has a different path, change accordingly `Makefile`);
+0. [Python3](https://www.python.org/) (in `/usr/lib/python3` by default, if it has a different path, change accordingly `Makefile`);
-1. [Sympy](https://www.sympy.org/en/index.html), a Python module to manipulate algebra;
+1. [Sympy](https://www.sympy.org/en/index.html), a Python module to perform algebraic manipulations;
 2. [CryptoMiniSat](https://github.com/msoos/cryptominisat), a SAT solver with
    xor extension or any other SAT solver able to output model in DIMACS standard;

-Before deepening the code, it is suggested to read this guide without skipping parts.
+Before venturing into the code, it is suggested to read this guide without skipping parts.

 ## A bit of documentation (optional)

-In order to make clear how the software is designed, there are docstrings for some functions in principal module, the bitpy.
+In order to make clear how the software is designed, there are docstrings for some functions in the main module, `bitpy.py`.
 You can build the documentation by simply run the following command.

 > `pydoc3 -w bitpy`

-This will generate a file called `bitpy.html` in which you can understand the background philosophy of *Shanatomy*.
+This will generate a file called `bitpy.html` from which you can understand the background philosophy of *Shanatomy*.

 ## Building the system